Venezuela earthquake disaster: How you can help

 Since 2018, Mercy Corps has been in Venezuela and neighboring Colombia, delivering lifesaving aid while helping communities build long-term resilience.
 Though we transitioned our programming to local partners late last year, we are back on the ground in Venezuela in the wake of this crisis.

-Our work in Venezuela since 2019 has impacted over 496,000 people—distributing medical supplies, strengthening maternal care, delivering cash assistance, and equipping communities with entrepreneurship training and savings groups to build stability and resilience.
+Our work in Venezuela since 2019 has reached hundreds of thousands of people—distributing medical supplies, strengthening maternal care, delivering cash assistance, and equipping communities with entrepreneurship training and savings groups to build stability and resilience.

 How you can help